 “Businesses have come and gone, of course, but we still have a lot of small, independent places and a vibrant community of students and faculty.”

 “The neighborhood has changed somewhat over the years.
 Back when we opened, it was driven much more by youth culture than it is now.
-And it was a lot less expensive, so you could take a lot more risks because your rent wasn’t very high,” says Ron Lee, owner of Spice Island Tea House, which opened in 1995.
+And it was a lot less expensive, so you could take a lot more risks because your rent wasn’t very high,” says Ron Lee, former owner of Spice Island Tea House, which opened in 1995 and closed in 2023.

 Still, Lee says, the neighborhood retains its vibrancy, although he wishes for fewer national chains.
 And independent restaurants keep opening despite those corporate takeovers of spaces.